+Polished concrete and epoxy are two of the most popular flooring systems for residential, commercial and industrial settings.
 Both offer multiple compelling benefits you don’t see in other flooring materials.
-But there are applications where you should definitely choose polished concrete over epoxy – and vice versa.
+But there are applications where you should definitely choose one over the other.
+So which flooring would be right for you — polished concrete or epoxy?

 Polished concrete flooring